zammad/zammad-org/src/en/documentation/use/advanced-features.md

 **How?**

-Activate the "Subscribe me" toggle in the ticket side panel to get notifications.
+Activate the **Subscribe me** toggle in the ticket sidebar to get notifications.
 If you have been mentioned in a ticket, you are automatically subscribed.
 Switch the toggle off to stop the notification.
 The avatars displayed show you who has subscribed to the ticket and is therefore notified of updates.